bpt26/recombination/README.md

 - -M (--randomMutations): Number of mutations to add to each copy, randomly chosen for each copy.
 (Default = 0).
 - -f (--fasta): Fasta file containing sequences for acceptor/donor samples.
 [REQUIRED]
 - -r (--reference): Fasta file containing reference genome for use in creating VCF.
 (Default = 'wuhan.ref.fa').
+- -S (--separate): If enabled, will produce one for each set of recombinants to the argument directory.
+If not enabled, will not produce these files.

 ### parseRecombinationResults.py